Non Woven Bags, Jute Bags, Eco Bag

-Environmental Costs of a Shopping Bag Over Its Entire Life Cycle
+Environmental Costs of Shopping Bags Over Their Entire Life Cycle

 To assess the full environmental impact of the various shopping bag materials we need to determine the resource consumption and environmental consequences of each stage of a bag's life cycle.
 This commences with the raw material extraction and processing, followed by the manufacture, distribution, use and reuse of the bag, and finally, the eventual disposal of the bag in the environment.